IIIF/api/source/presentation/4.0/model.md

 ### Annotation Classes
 {: #Annotations}

-The following set of classes are defined by the W3C's [Web Annotation Data Model][org-w3c-webanno] and Vocabulary, and are heavily used within the IIIF Data Model.
+The following set of classes are defined by the W3C's [Web Annotation Data Model][org-w3c-webanno] and Vocabulary, and are heavily used within the IIIF Presentation API Data Model.
 Any necessary deviations from those specifications are explicitly noted and explained, such as the need for internationalization of labels.

 #### Annotation
 {: #Annotation}